Frederic M. Seegal

 Chef/Owner Border Grill Restaurants and Border Grill Truck

-A pioneer of world cuisine since the creation of City Café and CITY Restaurant in Los Angeles in the 1980s, Mary Sue is also a preeminent ambassador of modern Mexican cuisine at her Border Grill Restaurants in Las Vegas, Los Angeles, Los Angeles International Airport, Santa Monica, and most recently a second Las Vegas location at the Forum Shops in Caesars Palace.
+A pioneer of world cuisine since the creation of City Café and CITY Restaurant in Los Angeles in the 1980s, Mary Sue Miliken is also a preeminent ambassador of modern Mexican cuisine at her Border Grill Restaurants and Truck in Las Vegas, Los Angeles, Los Angeles International Airport, and the Huntington Library.
 After becoming the first female chef at Chicago's Le Perroquet in the 1970s, she trained at a two Michelin-star, female-owned restaurant in Paris.
 She later joined a handful of progressive women chefs to found Women Chefs & Restaurateurs.
-Along with chef Susan Feniger, her partner of more than 25 years, Mary Sue has authored five cookbooks, starred in nearly 400 episodes of Food Network’s Too Hot Tamales, and hosted a popular and lasting food-centered radio show.
-In 2013 they were honored with the California Restaurant Association’s Lifetime Achievement Award.
-Mary Sue successfully advanced to the finale on Bravo's Top Chef Masters, winning $40,000 for Share Our Strength, where she is a longtime board member.
-A passionate food policy advocate, Mary Sue can often be found working alongside the LA Food Policy Council, PEW Charitable Trusts, OXFAM, Monterey Bay Aquarium, and other organizations that help to shape sustainable food systems.
-She is also a member of the U.S. State Department’s American Chef Corps, furthering the industry’s role in diplomatic affairs.
+Along with chef Susan Feniger, her business partner of more than 30 years, Milliken has authored five cookbooks, starred in nearly 400 episodes of Food Network’s Too Hot Tamales, hosted several popular food-centered radio shows, and won a James Beard award.
+In 2013 Milliken and Feniger were honored with the California Restaurant Association’s Lifetime Achievement Award.
+Milliken advanced to the finale on Bravo's Top Chef Masters, winning $40,000 for Share Our Strength, where she is a longtime board member.
+As one of three chefs on the James Beard Board of Trustees, she’s passionate about the role of chefs in our communities and chairs the Education Committee while also serving on the Impact Committee.
+A passionate food policy advocate, Milliken can often be found working alongside the L.A.
+Food Policy Council, PEW Charitable Trusts, OXFAM, Monterey Bay Aquarium, and other organizations that help to shape sustainable food systems.

 Chairman, Compass Partners, L.L.C.